The Ashtray: Plot

 Marshall and Lily proceed to argue with each other, with Lily admitting that she regrets not following her artistic dreams and deciding to be a mother instead.
 Though Marshall reassures her that she will be able to pursue her art career some day, Lily worries about her dimming chances.

 Meanwhile, Barney repeatedly attempts to insert himself into Ted, Robin, and Lily's story.
 He eventually admits that while everyone else has something they are passionate about, Barney feels the only thing that makes him stand out is being involved in crazy stories.
 Ted and Robin invent a part of the story where Barney seduces the Captain's art consultant using a play from "The Playbook" so Barney is included.

 The next morning, Lily meets the Captain at his apartment to return the ashtray and finds out why he needed to see her – after that gallery opening, he bought the elephant painting and hung it in his bedroom.
 He is now selling it for $4,000,000, after the artist had become a star in the last year and a half.
 To make it up to Lily for his harsh words to her, he offers Lily a job as his new art consultant.
 The episode concludes with the group celebrating Lily's new job.

+In the post-credits scene, Barney is shown seducing Shelly at the art show, suggesting that he really was there.